gravitational/teleport/rfd/0080-hardware-key-support.md

 First, the client will ping the Teleport Auth server to get the cluster-wide private key policy if set.
 Second, the client will check for an existing key in the user's key store (`~/.tsh`), and check its associated private key policy.
 Between the two private key policies retrieved, the stricter one will be used for initial login.
 This guessing logic will capture all cases except for the case where a user's role private key policy is stricter than the cluster-wide policy, and do not have an active/expired login session stored in `~/.tsh`.

-If the private key policy was incorrect and a stricter requirement is needed, then the server will respond with a `private key policy not met: <private-key-policy>` error.
+If the private key policy was incorrect and a stricter requirement is neeeded, then the server will respond with a `private key policy not met: <private-key-policy>` error.
 The client will parse this error and resort to re-authenticating with the correct private key policy, meaning that the user will be re-prompted for their login credentials.

 If a user's private key policy requirement is increased during an active login, the server will respond to any requests from the user with a `private key policy not met: <private-key-policy>` error.
-The Teleport client can capture this error and initiate re-login with the correct key policy.
+The Teleport client can capture this error and intiate re-login with the correct key policy.

 #### Hardware private key login